Sham1ko/iu-project-cs/README.md

 - Minimize gaps (empty lessons) for teachers
 - Minimize gaps for classes
+- Minimize empty slots before the first lesson of the day for classes
 - Even distribution of lessons across weekdays

 ### Genetic Operators: